sergivalverde/cnn-ms-lesion-segmentation/README.md

 # Citing this work:

-The method is currently in revision, but an electronic preprint is available from [Arxiv](http://arxiv.org/abs/1702.04869).
-Until the final paper is not online , please cite this paper as:
+The paper explaining the method is currently in revision, but an electronic preprint is available from [Arxiv](http://arxiv.org/abs/1702.04869).
+Until the final paper is not published , please cite this work as:

 ```
 @article{Valverde2017,